Attractions and activities

 The best central resorts

-We think you should consider the below towns if you want to be located centrally, and if you prefer a mid-size town with quite some facilities:
+You can consider the below towns if you want to be located centrally, and if you prefer a mid-size town with sufficient facilities:

 - Thun or Spiez is best if you’re interested in Lake Thun, the western sub-regions of the Bernese Oberland, the city of Bern, and the three-lake region of Neuchâtel.